vbpupil/product-library/README.md

 ### AuditableStock
-Auditable stock has the ability to verify what the current stock figure has on hand by performing a full check if its inventry history and spitting out its findings.
+Auditable stock has the ability to verify what the current stock figure has on hand by performing a retrospective check of its inventory history and spitting out its findings.

 ### Auditable